muhammadramadhanap14/HouseSellingApp/README.md

 - **Coroutines**: Utilized for asynchronous operations and network requests.
 - **Glide**: Manages image loading and caching.
 - **RecyclerView**: Efficiently displays property listings in a list.
-- **LiveData**: Observes and reacts to data changes in the ViewModel, enabling seamless UI updates.
+- **LiveData**: Observes and reacts to data changes, enabling seamless UI updates.

 ---